MicrosoftDocs/biztalk-docs/biztalk/core/step-3-configure-a-party-and-business-profile-for-your-organization1.md

 ---
-description: "Learn more about: Step 3: Configure a Party and Business Profile for Your Organization"
+description: "Learn how to use the BizTalk Server Administration Console to configure a party and business profile for your organization."
 title: "Step 3: Configure a Party and Business Profile for Your Organization1 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"